 - The extra sauce can be used for bread dipping or added to the pasta if a little dry.
 Over sauced pasta is a personal preference.

 - The spice level should be adjusted up or down according to taste.
 Fra diavolo should be a spicy sauce but adjust according to taste.

 - Salt is kept down in this recipe.
 Adjust to taste.

 - Serve with grated cheese if you like and crusty Italian bread.

-If you liked this creamy shrimp fra diavolo recipe we would really appreciate it if you would share it on Instagram or Facebook using #sipandfeast.
+If you liked this shrimp fra diavolo recipe we would really appreciate it if you would share it on Instagram or Facebook using #sipandfeast.

 We would love to know how you did and it’s nice to show others as well.
 Thanks!